LCSB-BioCore/COBREXA.jl/docs/src/howToContribute.md

 julia> using DataFrames
 ```

+!!! warning "Warning"
-:warning: If you do not  `activate` the environment before using any of the dependencies, you will see a red error messages prompting you to install the dependency explicity.
+  If you do not  `activate` the environment before using any of the
+  dependencies, you will see a red error messages prompting you to install the
+  dependency explicity.